jdortegar/teamWorkPlatform/README.md

-# webapp - Habla Web App
+# webapp - teamWorkPlatform Web App

 ## Workflow:
 If you are not familiar with git, PLEASE read up on the subject before proceeding.
 A good reference is Professional Git by Brent Laster.